Connect with your exact customers

 The principle of similarity states that when things appear to be similar to each other, we group them together.
 We also tend to think they have the same function.

-For instance, in this image, there appear to be two separate and distinct groups based on shape: the circles and the squares.
+For instance, in this image, there appear to be two separate and distinct groups based on shape: the circles and the triangles.

 A variety of design elements, like color and organization, can be used to establish similar groups.
 In the image below, for example, even though all of the shapes are the same, it’s clear that each column represents a distinct group: